Load up on protein and nutrients with these healthy quinoa salad recipes. They’re all beautiful, flavorful and delicious!

-I’ve been all about quinoa salad recipes lately.
 Quinoa is so easy to prepare, incredibly versatile, high in protein and fiber and can be served for just about any meal!
-Quinoa salads are also great for meal prep because most of them can be made ahead of time!
+My favorite way to use quinoa is in salads.

 Naturally, I have a whole Pinterest board dedicated to quinoa recipes, many of which are quinoa salad recipes that I think you’ll enjoy so I created a roundup here with over 20 healthy quinoa salad recipes.
 Hopefully you’ll like them as much as I do and decide to make one (or two) this the summer.
 First thing first, let’s cover a few quinoa basics!